-(5) The funds advisory committee reports quarterly to the Board on the status of its funds and, where necessary, makes recommendations to the Board in respect of the fees and the penalties payable to the Council contemplated in subsection (1).
+(5) The funds advisory committee reports quarterly to the Board on the status of the Council's funds and, where necessary, makes recommendations to the Board in respect 15 of the fees and the penalties payable to the Council contemplated in subsection (1).

-(6) The funds of the Council may, subject to subsection (4) and the PublicFinance Management Act, be invested in accordance with the policy approved by the Board.
+(6) The funds of the Council may, subject to subsection (4) and the Public Finance Management Act, be invested in accordance with a policy approved by the Board.

-(7) The Minister may, if an actuarial assessment indicates excess free reserves in the funds of the Council, instruct the Council to lower any enrolment fee prescribed by the Council under section 40.
+(7) The Minister may, if an actuarial assessment indicates excess free reserves in the funds of the Council, instruct the Council to lower any enrolment fee prescribed by the 20 Council under section 39.